GabrielFraga962/Messenger_clone/clone_messenger/README.md

 ### Bonus - E-mail notifications

-If you want to upgrade this chat application even further than what is shown in the video, you can add e-mail notifications.
-More info on https://chatengine.io/docs/email_notifications.
+If you want to update this chat app even more, you can add email notifications.
+More information at https://chatengine.io/docs/email_notifications.